-Obtained expressions (\ref{gamma}), (\ref{beta}) and (\ref{alpha}) are the key results of this section.
-Taking particular initial state, we can derive explicit analytic expression for full wave function (\ref{wavfunc}).
-These equations contain two possible initial conditions: 1) Transmon fully excited in state $\left| f \right\rangle$ and there are no free-photons in a waveguide; 2) Transmon is excited to state $\left| e \right\rangle$ and there is a single incident photon with arbitrary line shape $\beta_0 \equiv \beta(k,0)$.
-First condition describes spontaneous emission of fully excited three-level system, and we analyze it below in details.
-Second one describes process of stimulated emission with added third level, and we left this task for future studies.
-It is also possible to solve this problem for initial state with two incident photons that scatters on a 3LE, but we omitted it to simplify the calculations.
+The obtained expressions (\ref{gamma}), (\ref{beta}) and (\ref{alpha}) are the key results of this section.
+Given a particular initial state, we can derive an explicit analytic expression for the full wave function (\ref{wavfunc}).
+These equations admit two possible initial conditions: 1) The transmon is fully excited in state $\left| f \right\rangle$ and there are no free photons in the waveguide; 2) The transmon is excited to state $\left| e \right\rangle$ and there is a single incident photon with an arbitrary line shape $\beta_0 \equiv \beta(k,0)$.
+The first condition describes spontaneous emission of a fully excited three-level system, and we analyze it in detail below.
+The second one describes the process of stimulated emission with an added third level, and we leave this task for future studies.
+It is also possible to solve this problem for an initial state with two incident photons scattering on a 3LE, but we omitted it to simplify the calculations.